hadialqattan/online-tictactoe/client/README.md

 ## Change from online mode to AI mode
 * press 'Play With AI' button.
-* game will reseted and connection wont recv any data.
+* game will reseted and connection will not recv any data.
-* there are four AI engine level :
+* there are four AI engine levels :
     * the level will automatically increased when you win.
     * maximum level is 4.
     * after each game you'll get a new playing symbol.